 These questions can help you understand the new employees’ experience with your company.

 The insight you collect from the survey can help you improve the onboarding process.
-One of the best ways to do this is by hiring a PEO company.
+One of the best ways to do this is by hiring a certified PEO company.

 PEO companies can help you handle essential HR responsibilities such as onboarding and other admin tasks.
 This could give your recruits a better onboarding experience.